 Pushmi-Pullyu -- (From "The Story of Doctor Dolittle": A llama which has two heads at opposite ends of the body, when it tries to move, both heads try to go in opposite directions) Being pulled in different directions by opposing forces.
 A need to free yourself from contradicting ideas and choose a path to complete the journey. ("Pushmi-Pullyu" has begun to come into usage as "business jargon")

 Sasquatch (Yeti / Skunk Ape) -- Primordial creatures of Earth. living secretly in harmony with Nature and preferring to be alone.
 They represent a desire to be reclusive, and shy.
 While possessing deep feelings, they may appear snippy and hostile toward others.
-In a clearing they emerge as a trace of the enormous beings we were when we were the missing link.
 These creatures denote spiritual truths not easily accepted.
 A longing to retrieve innocence lost

 Sea Goat -- (Not to be confused with the Goatfish) The Sea Goat, is a mythical creature with the head and upper body of a goat, and the lower body and tail of a fish.
 The fish part of this symbol represents passion, spirituality, intuition, connection with soul, the deepest depths of our being.
 The goat symbol represents intelligence, curiosity, ambition, but also steadiness, and ability to thrive in inhospitable environments.
 The goat climbs the highest mountains carefully, step by step, ever seeking higher vistas.
 Symbol of the Zodiac Sign “Capricorn” (Latin Capricornus) whose name is derived from the roots "caper" which means "goat", and "cornu" which means "horn”.
 Therefore, Capricorn means "Goat's Horn".
 Mythologically, this is the horn of the she-goat Amalthea who nurtured the infant Zeus.